bobbyiliev/introduction-to-sql/ebook/en/content/011-join.md

   ('123', 'No user post!');
 ```

-We are specifying `123` as the user ID, but we don't have such a user in our `users` table.
+We specify `123` as the user ID, but we don't have such a user in our `users` table.

 Now, if you were to run the `LEFT` outer join, you would not see the post as it has a null value for the corresponding `users` table.